Flight CV19: Omicron lands at Hawke's Bay's Airport

 All team members are currently asymptomatic.

-Acting Chief Executive, Stephanie Murphy said operations at the airport should not be impacted by the positive case in the airport team.
+Acting chief executive Stephanie Murphy said operations at the airport should not be impacted by the positive case.

-"We've put a huge effort into contingency planning for a situation like this, including separating our corporate team from our Airport Fire Service and carefully following Ministry of Health advice, to ensure operations can be seamless if we had a case," Murphy said.
+"We've put a huge effort into contingency planning for a situation like this, including separating our corporate team from our Airport Fire Service and following Ministry of Health advice to ensure operations can be seamless if we had a case," Murphy said.

 She said the focus was on ensuring the staff member and their family had all the support they needed to get through Covid.